 - You have chronic pain around the implant.

-- You see signs of inflammation such as bleeding, swollen, or tender gums.
+- You see signs of inflammation such as bleeding, swollen,

 Why Do Dental Implants Fail?